Control in the Presence of Manipulators: Cooperative and Competitive Cases: Results

+The proofs of many of these cases will utilize the polynomial-time algorithms for the without-manipulators versions of the control cases.
+The well-known polynomial-time results from Bartholdi, Tovey, and Trick~\shortcite{bar-tov-tri:j:control} and Hemaspaandra, Hemaspaandra, and Rothe~\shortcite{hem-hem-rot:j:destructive-control} are both for the unique-winner model.
+Observation~\ref{obs:winner-model} states that each of these control cases holds for the nonunique-winner model, and we will reference this observation when referring to the polynomial-time algorithm for a given nonmanipulator control case.

+As an illustration, we present the proof of \mbox{plurality-M+CCPV-TE$\,\,\in\p$} here.
+The proofs of the remaining cases of Theorem~\ref{thm:specific} can be found in Appendix~\ref{app:specific}.

 \begin{proofs} Note that it is not the case that the manipulators can always simply vote for $p$, no matter what the chair does.
 For example, if the chair partitions the voters such that one of the subelections contains a voter voting $p > a > b$, and the other subelection contains 100 voters voting $a > b > p$, 101 voters voting $b > a > p$, and one manipulator, the manipulator should vote for $a$, so that $a$ and $b$ are tied in the second subelection and neither goes through to the second round.
-Still, we will show that if there is a partition of the voters and a manipulation of the manipulators such that $p$ wins the election, then there exists a way for $p$ to win when all manipulators vote for $p$.
-It follows that we can check if $p$ can be made a winner by first having all manipulators vote for $p$ and then running the polynomial-time algorithm for \scontrol{plurality}{CCPV-TE} from \cite{hem-hem-rot:j:destructive-control}.
+Still, we will show that if a partition of the voters and a manipulation of the manipulators exist such that $p$ wins the election, then there exists a way for $p$ to win when all manipulators vote for $p$.
+It follows that we can check if $p$ can be made a winner by first having all manipulators vote for $p$ and then running the polynomial-time algorithm for \scontrol{plurality}{CCPV-TE} from \cite{hem-hem-rot:j:destructive-control} (modified in the obvious way for the nonunique-winner case).